Here’s something that could be the #1 entry in the freelancers’ playbook: What to do when a client doesn’t pay.

 So what to do when a client doesn’t pay?

 There are a few avenues to take if this happens:

 - Send another email explaining that you have no choice but to get your lawyer involved if the invoice is not paid.

 - Mail a physical letter from your lawyer explaining that your contract has been breached and that you’ll be taking legal action if they refuse to pay.

 Depending on how much the invoice is for, it may not be worth your time to pursue legal action.
 If that’s the case, send the client an email explaining that you have no choice but to terminate the contract.

 You may take a financial hit, but you’ll have peace of mind that you are no longer beholden to a deadbeat.

 Takeaway: Hold Your Ground and Don’t Be Afraid to Stick Up for Yourself

 No one likes to ask for money.
 But the unfortunate reality is that it’s something freelancers face frequently.

-It’s important to know how to navigate those situations so you can protect yourself and make sure you’re getting paid for your valuable work.
+It’s important to learn what to do when a client doesn’t pay and confidently navigate those situations, so you can protect yourself and make sure you get paid for your valuable work.